theDavidCoen/Q-A-about-Bitcoin/QUESTION 4-Why was Bitcoin created?.md

 In 2011, following the publication by Wikileaks of confidential documents concerning the war in Afghanistan, the main payment processors, through which the organization collected donations, decided to freeze access to funds and prevent future donations through them.

-Among the many providers, Paypal, under growing pressure primarily from the United States, alleged that &quot;[Paypal] cannot be used for activities that encourage, promote, facilitate or instruct others to engage in illegal activities&quot;.
+Among the many providers, Paypal, under growing pressure primarily from the United States, alleged that &quot;[Paypal] cannot be used for activities that encourage, promote, facilitate or instruct others to engage in illegal activities&quot;[9].

 Following these unilateral initiatives, Wikileaks decided to accept donations through Bitcoin and communicated it through a tweet.